Trump's team in disarray, U.S. Senator McCain tells Europe

 Mattis, however, has spoken out strongly against Russia while in Europe.
 After talks with NATO allies in Brussels on Thursday, he said that he did not believe it would be possible to collaborate militarily with Moscow, at least for now.

-The Europeans may need more persuading that Washington stands with it on a range of security issues.
+The Europeans may need more convincing that Washington stands with it on a range of security issues.

 "There is still a lot of uncertainty," Sebastian Kurz, Austria's foreign minister, told reporters.
 "The big topic in Munich is looking to the USA to see which developments to expect next."